 circa 1800 CE

-The current dome was added in 1818 by the Ottoman Sultan Mahmud II.
-The dome was first painted green in 1837.
+The current dome structure that was built in 1818/20 CE by the Ottoman Sultan Mahmud II and later renovated by Sultan Hamid II The dome was first painted green in 1837 CE.
 Initially when the Sauds took Medina in 1805 CE, nearly every dome in Medina was demolished, and the Qubat al-Khadhra narrowly escaped the same fate.

 Signup for our monthly newsletter / online magazine.